Meet Our Pastor,

 On March 27, 2010, Pastor Jordan will be honored by the “Radio One” community, specifically WYCB Radio.
 WYCB will homage and tribute to Pastor Jordan’s ministry.
 The following is a quote from WYCB speaking of Pastor Jordan.
 “Under your leadership, the Maple Springs Baptist Church has become a beacon of light in our community and we applaud your efforts in helping to make our community strong with all your various programs.”

 Dr. Jordan is a graduate of the following institutions of higher learning: Jackson State University, B.S.
 Degree in Biology, and a minor in Chemistry - Cum Laude Trinity Theological Seminary, Master of Theology Degree - Summa Cum Laude Trinity Theological Seminary, Ph.D.
 Degree - Summa Cum Laude Richmond Virginia Seminary, Doctor of Pedagogy Degree - Honoris Causis.

-Dr. Jordan is happily married to the former Gloria "Jean" Bethea of Red Springs, NC and they have one son, Tony Wayne, a daughter-in-law, Angela Denise and two grandsons, Mark Anthony and Isaiah Noel.
+Dr. Jordan has a son, Tony Wayne, a daughter-in-law, Angela Denise and two grandsons, Mark Anthony and Isaiah Noel.

 Dr. Jordan is a gifted preacher and teacher who truly strives to answer his calling to spread the Gospel throughout all nations.